aapit/todoist2markdown/README.md

 ## What it does
 This Python script looks for tasks in Todoist tagged with '`note`'.
 It then writes the task content to a Markdown file, using a template.
+Including the comments on the task, the labels and its creation date.

 Next, the task is completed in Todoist.

 ## Why?